We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 6. Try Slower Charging

 When the charging rate is fast, it speeds up chemical reactions in the battery and this generates more heat.
-Hence, if you feel that your device is getting hot during charging, then we recommend using a power adapter that has a lower rating for some time until the phone cools down.
-Doing so can help remove the charging on hold iOS 16 error message.
+Hence, if you feel that your iPhone gets hot during charging, we recommend using a power adapter that has a lower rating for some time until the phone cools down.
+Doing so can help remove the charging on hold issue

 7. Restart Your iPhone

 Powering off your device is yet another workaround that you can try.
-Once it’s turned off, you let it cool down and when the temperature is back to normal, you then restart it.
-Follow these steps to power off your iPhone.
+Once it’s turned off, let it cool down and restart your iPhone.
+Follow these steps to turn off your iPhone.

 Step 1: You need to first shut down your device.
 To do that.